 It’s clear that the industry needs to change and improve female representation in leadership.
 But how to achieve that?
 Read more in the Harvard Business Review.

-If you are a female medical student or graduate interested in increasing the number of practicing female physicians, a clinical rotation with AMO might help you get there.
+Are you are a female medical student or graduate interested in increasing the number of practicing female physicians?
+A clinical rotation with AMO might help you get there.
 Click here to explore and apply to the rotations we offer.